 FINAL: LSU defeats UCLA 34-17, holds Bruins scoreless in second half

+Quarterback Garrett Nussmeier went 32-44 passing for 352 yards and three touchdowns.
+Against the Bruins, Mason Taylor passed Richard Dixon for the most career receiving yards by an LSU tight end.

-The Tigers quickly found the endzone to start this SEC versus Big Ten matchup against the Bruins.
-On the first drive, quarterback Garrett Nussmeier went 4-4 passing and capped off the drive with a jet touch pass to receiver Zavion Thomas for a five-yard touchdown to put the Tigers up early.
+The Tigers quickly found the end zone to start this SEC versus Big Ten matchup against the Bruins.
+On the first drive, Nussmeier went 4-4 passing and capped off the drive with a jet touch pass to receiver Zavion Thomas for a five-yard touchdown to put the Tigers up early.

 The Bruins responded with a 75-yard drive of their own that ended with UCLA’s quarterback, Ethan Garbers finding tight end Jack Pedersen for the 20-yard score.

-UCLA was able to add a field goal to take the lead right before the end of the first quarter after a successful 47-yard attempt.
+UCLA added a field goal to take the lead right before the end of the first quarter after a successful 47-yard attempt.

 The Tigers responded quickly to start the second quarter as Nussmeier found redshirt freshman Kyle Parker for a 45-yard touchdown pass to regain the lead.